-As a privilege to senior students only, those students who have study periods during Period 1 have permission to arrive at school for the start of Period 2.
-However, they must be at school in order to attend assembly and/or year meetings.
-Any individual variations to this must be applied for in writing to the deputy principal.
+As a privilege to senior students only, those students who have study periods during Period 1 have permission to arrive at school for the start of Period 2, if they have signed the Stage 6 Student Agreement.
+However, they must be at school in order to attend assembly and/or year meetings held on Mondays.
+Any individual variations to this must be applied for in writing to the Deputy Principal.

 Students are only permitted to leave at lunch if there are no scheduled Period 5 classes.
 They are to go directly home or to Mona Vale library, not to the shops.
-If they are off class before lunch they are to work at school in this study period and not leave until the bell.
+If they are off class before lunch, they are to work at school in this study period and not leave until the bell.
 Students are not to leave the school grounds in lunch breaks.